TinfoilHat0/BiFair/README.md

 # BiFair

-This is the code for our paper titled [Fair Machine Learning under Limited Demographically Labeled Data](https://arxiv.org/abs/2106.04757) which appears [ICLR SRML (2022)](https://iclrsrml.github.io/).
+This is the code for our paper titled [Fair Machine Learning under Limited Demographically Labeled Data](https://arxiv.org/abs/2106.04757) which appears at [ICLR SRML (2022)](https://iclrsrml.github.io/).
 It is implemented and tested in PyTorch 1.9.0.

 Datasets are available in the repo, but you can pre-process them differently if you wish by using ```notebooks/aif360_data_prepare.ipynb```.
 See ```src/runner.sh``` for some example usage, and to replicate our results, as well as to run your own experiments.